floesche/neuView/README.md

 # neuView

 A modern Python CLI tool that generates beautiful HTML pages for neuron types using data from NeuPrint.
-Built with Domain-Driven Design (DDD) architecture for maintainability and extensibility.
+With a [good understanding of the problem domain](https://reiserlab.github.io/male-drosophila-visual-system-connectome/), this tool was initially built as an experiment with LLMs.
+It turned out to be valuable as long as one can ignore some of the overconfident language, unnecessary precise estimations, and emojis in the comments and README (see examples below 😒)

 ## ✨ Features